-This two-week self-paced 8-credit-hour course explores some of the tools and techniques of basic shooting incident documentation in the crime scene.
+This self-paced course explores some of the tools and techniques of basic shooting incident documentation in the crime scene.

 Although shooting incidents are one of the most common types of scenes crime scene investigators encounter, many CSIs and detectives are unaware of the necessary steps required to accurately document and/or process shooting incident scenes towards creating a permanent record of the incident.
 This course introduces the most basic concepts of shooting incident documentation towards building a solid foundation for future courses in this subject.